-(i) A project evaluation and a receiver site agronomic management plan (if applicable) and recommendations concerning cover crops and their ability to accept the proposed application rates of liquid, solids, minerals, and other constituents of the wastewater shall be provided to the Division by the applicant.
+(i) A project evaluation and a receiver site agronomic management plan (if applicable) containing recommendations concerning cover crops and their ability to accept the proposed application rates of liquid, solids, minerals, and other constituents of the wastewater shall be provided to the Division.

-(j) A Residuals Management Plan as required by Rule .0508(a) of this Section shall be provided to the Division by the applicant.
+(j) A Residuals Management Plan as required by Rule .0708(a) of this Section is to be provided to the Division.